-- HB 26 by Rep. Hull authorizes Medicaid to pay for nutrition counseling and instruction services and authorizes a pilot program that will provide medically tailored meals to high-risk pregnant women on Medicaid. - SB 25 by Sen. Kolkhorst requires additional nutrition curriculum and prohibits schools from withholding PE or recess for academic or behavioral reasons through grade eight.
+- HB 26 by Rep. Hull authorizes Medicaid to pay for nutrition counseling and instruction services and authorizes a pilot program that will provide medically tailored meals to high-risk pregnant women on Medicaid. - SB 25 by Sen. Kolkhorst requires additional nutrition curriculum for students pursuing a medical degree and prohibits schools from withholding PE or recess for academic or behavioral reasons through grade eight.
 SB 25 also added advisory committees to advise state agencies on nutrition and health.
 It will be important for health experts to engage with these committees to ensure that health agencies continue to make recommendations based on scientific data.